NanoFleet/nanofleet/README.md

 A self-hosted fleet manager for AI agents.
 Deploy agents in isolated Docker containers, interact with them via a web dashboard, and extend them with plugins.

+> [!WARNING]
+> The project is currently in beta and is therefore not ready for production use.

 <table>
   <tr>
     <td><img width="2576" height="1750" alt="Fleet Dashboard" src="https://github.com/user-attachments/assets/165078e2-322f-44c3-9b62-3fb75328ba04" /></td>